hpalermoemerick/api-flask/README.md

-# "Flask API to handle books
+# Flask API to handle books

 ## How run ???
 * in prompt/terminal